-I was in my early twenties when I gave myself fully to Christ.
-Since I had been out of church for some time, my first order of business was to start slipping in for Sunday morning worship services.
+I was in my early 20s when I gave myself fully to Christ.
+Since I had been out of church for some time, my first order of business was to start attending Sunday morning worship services.
 That led to my faithful attendance in Sunday School.
 That led to me getting serious about having a daily prayer life.
 That led to my faithful attendance for Sunday night services.
 That led to my faithful attendance for Wednesday night services.
 All of that church attendance led to me getting serious about Bible study.
 That led to me teaching a Youth Sunday School class.
 That led to me hearing God’s call to preach and accepting it.
 That led to me becoming a pastor.

-You see, things started with me taking the baby step of slipping in for Sunday morning worship services.
+You see, my progression in service started with me taking the baby step of attending Sunday morning worship services.
 I took that step, stayed at that level for a little while, and then felt God push me to take another step.
-I took that step, stayed at that level for a little while, and then felt Him push me to take another step.
-I took that step, stayed at that level for a while, and then felt Him push me to take another step.
+Then I took that step, stayed at that level for a little while, and then felt Him push me to take another step.
+Then I took that step, stayed at that level for a little while, and then felt Him push me to take another step.
 The process has been a slow walk, not a long jump.

 In 1 Timothy 3:1-7, Paul gives a God-inspired list of the qualifications of a pastor.
 Interestingly, in verse 6, he says that a pastor shouldn’t be a “novice.”
-It’s a real shame when a young Christian is rushed into the ministry.
-He hasn’t had the necessary time to get his roots sunk deep.
-He hasn’t been able to sit under enough teaching.
-He doesn’t have adequate experience where the rubber of Christianity meets the road of life.
-For this reason, young preachers oftentimes flame out like shooting stars.
-Most of that kind of thing could be avoided if each potential preacher was made to work through the careful process of abounding more and more in service to Christ.
+Why did he say that?
+He said it because the young Christian who has been rushed into the ministry hasn’t had the necessary time to get his roots sunk deep.
+He hasn’t been able to sit under enough teaching, and he doesn’t have adequate experience where the rubber of Christianity meets the road of life.
+This explains why many young preachers flame out like shooting stars.
+Much of that could be avoided if each potential preacher was made to work through the careful process of abounding more and more in service to Christ.